victor-abz/frappejs-backend/README.md

 ## ToDo

+- [x] Allow custom Routes and overriding
+- [ ] Pass custom Middleware to routes
-[] Integrate various type of Authentication
+- [ ] Integrate various type of Authentication
-[] Convert Package to ES6 and Typescript
+- [ ] Convert Package to ES6 and Typescript

 ## Contribution